• Skip to primary navigation

 Depending on what your climate is like and the flour you choose, you may need more or less water.

-• Place lid on the bucket* or cover the bowl with a plastic bowl cover (creating a nice warm, draught-free environment for flour to hydrate, the yeast to grow and the dough to rise).
+• Place lid on the bucket* or cover the bowl with a plastic bowl cover (creating a nice warm, draught-free environment for flour to hydrate, the yeast to grow, and the dough to rise).

-• Pro Tip - remember to cover the hole in the lid with a little piece of tape after 2 days.
+• Pro Tip: Remember to cover the hole in the lid with a little piece of tape after 2 days.

 NOTES

 This refrigerator dough can be used right away after the initial proof, but it is much easier to handle (less sticky) if it spends some time in the fridge first.
-You may require addition flour on the work surfaces when shaping and rolling the dough when used prior to refrigeration.
+You may require addition flour on the work surfaces when shaping and rolling the dough if used prior to refrigeration.

 Yeast can be stored in fridge for a couple of months or for longer in the freezer.

 This recipe works really well at my elevation (1045m/3438f) and climate (sunny but cold and dry).
+I ALWAYS use a scale.

-Flour - if you don't have a digital scale (highly recommended), use the scoop and sweep method to measure flour.
+Flour: If you don't have a digital scale (highly recommended), use the scoop and sweep method to measure flour.
 When you dig a measuring cup into a compact bag of flour, it measures more flour than required.
 Use a smaller scoop to fill the 1 cup measure and then sweep the top with the flat side of a kitchen knife or spatula.

-Pro Tip if using a digital scale: The Tare button zeros out the scale before/after adding each ingredient. eg. turn scale on, set unit (grams), place dough bucket on scale, press Tare - scale will read zero.
+Pro Tip if using a digital scale: The 'Tare' button zeros out the scale before/after adding each ingredient. eg. turn scale on, set unit (grams), place dough bucket on scale, press Tare - scale will read zero.
 Pour in water, add yeast.
 Press Tare - scale will read zero.
 Repeat with remaining ingredients, zeroing out the scale before each new addition.

 The basic refrigerator dough recipe can be used for so many thing - try it with some of your family's baked recipes - you'll save so much time.